Bayer's Monsanto sued by 8,000 plaintiffs on glyphosate

-FRANKFURT (Reuters) - Bayer said the number of U.S. lawsuits brought against newly acquired Monsanto has risen to about 8,000 from 5,200 previously, after Monsanto was ordered to pay damages for not warning of alleged cancer risks of glyphosate-based weedkillers.
+FRANKFURT (Reuters) - Bayer (BAYGn.DE) said the number of U.S. lawsuits brought against newly acquired Monsanto has risen to about 8,000 from 5,200 previously, after Monsanto was ordered to pay damages for not warning of alleged cancer risks of glyphosate-based weedkillers.

 “The number of plaintiffs in both state and federal litigation is approximately 8,000 as of end-July.
 These numbers may rise or fall over time but our view is that the number is not indicative of the merits of the plaintiffs’ cases,” Chief Executive Werner Baumann told analysts in a conference call on Thursday.